yaserMow89/uni-Crypto/README.md

 UNI-CRYPTO
 =================================

+> The repo is also available on github: [repo link](https://github.com/yaserMow89/uni-Crypto)

 ## Setting up the Environment for MS Windows <br>
 For windows environment there are only two things needed to run the code (C,C++) on the **ESP chip**, being:
 ### IDE (Arduino_ide):